AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Minimum Coverage Required

 Car insurance requirements vary by state.
-In Connecticut, drivers must carry liability coverage for bodily injury, uninsured/underinsured motorist coverage, and property damage.
-The minimum limits for bodily injury and uninsured/underinsured motorist coverage are $25,000 per person and $50,000 per accident.
-The property damage minimum limit is $25,000.
+In Connecticut, drivers must carry liability coverage for bodily injury, property damage, and uninsured/underinsured motorist coverage with the following minimum limits:

 How Much Coverage Do I Need?